SDSU Alcohol and other drug Policies

 For more information, visit the SDSU Center for Student Rights and Responsibilities and review the official Standards for Student Conduct.

 Housing Policies & Regulations

 Your Guide to Living On Campus for all students.

 Learn about successful residence hall community living regarding:

 In addition to these policies, residents are expected to abide by the university alcohol policy, which to all campus living environments.
-Review the university alcohol policy at UNIVERSITY POLICIES: Alcohol Abuse and Illegal Drugs (p.3).
+Review the university's alcohol policy.

 All student-athletes must sign a letter of consent acknowledging the SDSU ICA Substance Abuse Education and Testing Program policy and procedures.

 A student-athlete (SA) who consumes alcohol will be held accountable for any alcohol-related incident in which he/she is involved.
 In such cases, the SA is subject to university, athletic department, or team disciplinary action whether or not there are legal implications.

 If there are no legal consequences, the head coach and athletic administrator will determine if counseling intervention and/or suspension from practice/ competition are warranted.